CLOSED CHURCHES WITHIN THE

 there is a blank line for the church, and beginning with 1966 there is no

-the following account of the congregation’s closing and the apparent attempted
+that year include the following account of the congregation’s closing and the

-community persons maintained the church and used it for occasional services
+former members and community persons maintained the church and used it for

 Final disposition: